 Keep calm and remember: Rehearsal dinners do not need every wedding day guest in attendance.
 Figuring out who to invite to the rehearsal dinner means you have to go back to the basics.

 Traditionally speaking, who should attend the rehearsal dinner?
-According to The Emily Post Institute, the following individuals should be present:
+According to the Emily Post Institute, the following individuals should be invited:

 Should Anyone Else Be Invited to the Rehearsal Dinner?

-Many wedding planners agree with the guest list rules from Emily Post.
-In addition to those listed above, the following individuals should also receive a rehearsal dinner invitation.
+Many wedding planners agree with the rehearsal dinner guest list rules from Emily Post.
+But at the end of the day, who gets an invitation to the rehearsal dinner is ultimately up to the couple and their available budget.
+In addition to those listed above, the following individuals may also receive a rehearsal dinner invitation.

+Anyone who is in your wedding ceremony should be invited to the rehearsal dinner.
 Irene St. Onge, a New York City-based wedding planner behind Soirée Special Events, has overseen countless wedding rehearsal dinners.
-She advises anyone with a role in the ceremony, in any capacity, to be invited to the rehearsal.
-Beyond the bridal party, ring bearer, and flower girl, this includes:
+She advises anyone with a role in the ceremony, in any capacity, to be invited to the rehearsal dinner.
+Beyond the wedding party, ring bearer, and flower girl (or flower person), this includes:

 - People bringing up gifts

-Earlier, we mentioned the officiant should be invited to the rehearsal dinner, as well.
-St. Onge says not to be too disappointed if they decline the invitation.
+While your wedding officiant should be invited to the rehearsal dinner, St. Onge says not to be too disappointed if they decline the invitation.

-Kylie Kinnaman, a recent bride who was married on May 4th, 2019, says that a good rule of thumb for inviting out-of-town guests to the rehearsal dinner is the hotel rule.
+One of the most common questions about rehearsal dinners is whether out-of-town guests should be invited.
+Kylie Kinnaman, a bride who was married in 2019, says that a good rule of thumb for inviting out-of-town guests to the rehearsal dinner is the hotel rule.

 Wedding and elopement photographer Karen Norian also agrees with Kinnaman.
 Norian, who works for Simply Eloped, has planned hundreds of budget-friendly elopements and intimate weddings across the United States.